DerekTBrown/pacmanity/README.md

 # Pacmanity
 List of packages installed via pacman and yaourt on your Arch machine automatically saved to GitHub.
-> *all ideas and improvments are always welcome!*

 ## Installation

 **1) Downloading and installing:**

-I don't know why, but owner of plist-gist (the repo where I took the source code) requested pacmanity removal from AUR, that is why, unfortunately, the only way to install is using the makepkg method below.
 - using yaourt [Aur](https://aur.archlinux.org/packages/pacmanity/)
 ```
 $ yaourt pacmanity
 ```
 - using makepkg
 ```
 $ wget https://github.com/derektbrown/pacmanity/tarball/master -O - | tar xz